qemus/virtiso-x86/readme.md

 </div></h1>

-Virtiso is a slim image of the KVM/QEMU Virtio drivers for 32-bit Windows guests.
+VirtISO is a slim image of the KVM/QEMU Virtio drivers for 32-bit Windows guests.

 It minimizes the [official ISO](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/) from 700 MB to just 18 MB in size.